Birmingham pen trade: 19th century

 John Mitchell manufactured pens in Newhall Street; he went on to pioneer the mass production of steel pens (prior to this, the quill was the most common form of writing instrument).
 The Mitchells are credited as being the first manufacturers to use machines to cut pen nibs, greatly speeding up the process.
 John's brother William later set up his own pen-making business in St Paul's square.

 Baker and Finnemore operated in James Street, near St Paul's Square; C. Brandauer & Co Ltd. (founded as Ash & Petit) traded at 70 Navigation Street; Joseph Gillott & Sons Ltd. made pen nibs in Bread Street (now Cornwall Street) for companies such as Perry & Co.; Hinks, Wells & Co. traded in Buckingham Street; George W. Hughes traded in St Paul's Square; Leonardt & Catwinkle (then D. Leonardt & Co.) traded in George and Charlotte Streets, and M. Myers & Son. were based at 8 Newhall Street.

 In 1828 Josiah Mason developed a cheap, efficient slip-in nib based on existing models, which could be added to a pen holder.

-By the 1850s, Birmingham was the world center of steel pen and steel nib manufacture; more than half the steel-nib pens manufactured in the world were made there.
+By the 1850s, Birmingham was the world center of steel nib manufacture; more than half the steel nibs manufactured in the world were made there.
 Thousands of skilled craftsmen and women were employed in the industry.
 Many new manufacturing techniques were perfected in Birmingham, enabling the city's factories to mass-produce their pens cheaply and efficiently.
 These were sold worldwide to many who previously could not afford to write, thus encouraging the development of education and literacy.

 Women made 18,000 pens a day, under strict rules of no talking, no singing, and no wasting of the metal among others.
 Men served as the toolmakers and looked after the furnaces but the majority of the workers in the factories were women.
-In the latter half of the 19th-century young children were also employed, with ages varying between 10–12 years old.
+In the latter half of the 19th-century young children were also employed, with ages varying between 10 and 12 years old.